florale/emia-24h-affect-wm/README.md

-Analysis code and supplementary materials for the manuscript **"Associations between daily composition of 24-hour physical behavior with affective states and working memory"** by *Flora Le, Viola Mattern, Peter J. Johansson, Pasan Hettiarcachchi, Ulrich Ebner-Priemer, Joshua F. Wiley, Dorothea Dumuid, and Marco Giurgiu*.
+Analysis code and supplementary materials for the manuscript **"Associations between daily composition of 24-hour physical behavior with affective states and working memory"** by *Flora Le, Viola Mattern, Peter J. Johansson, Pasan Hettiarcachchi, Ulrich Ebner-Priemer, Joshua F. Wiley, Dorothea Dumuid, and Marco Giurgiu* as published in Scientific Reports (https://doi.org/10.1038/s41598-025-99266-4).

+Please see
+`.R` files for analysis code, and `sleep-affect-supp.html` file for the supplementary results.